azmigueldario/giardia_mlst_2023/notebook/notebook.md

 Previously, a few (~20) genomes were missing from the final results.
 As the analysis was done several months before, I could not trace the reasons.
 After updating the parameters in nextflow to be less stringent in QC selection, I am running the assembly pipeline again.

-- Also did hybrid assembly for another 3 samples with ONT and Illumina data
+- Also did hybrid assembly for another 3 samples with ONT and Illumina data (brings the total number of assemblies by three)
+- These draft genomes were removed from the previous bactopia run manually to avoid duplication

 Also manually collected information about isolation time and data for all included `.fastq` files.